 All School Counseling candidates seeking a new fieldwork site or continuing at a fieldwork site must complete a Fieldwork Placement Form via Etrieve by the stated deadline for each semester they plan to complete fieldwork.
-Candidates that are advancing to fieldwork for the first time will be required to upload evidence of meeting the pre-fieldwork requirements.
+Candidates will be asked to provide evidence of fieldwork eligibility via pre-fieldwork and ongoing fieldwork eligibility documentation.